ADGEfficiency/adgefficiency.github.io/PITCHME.md

 **job is hard enough without trying to clever up the place**

 **don't give advice with always and nevers**
-- 'maybe you should try this' or 'what about this'
-- 'what would it look like' or 'have you thought of this?'

 ### Raymond Hettinger
 A Python core developer.